Forget what you thought you knew about core exercises- we’re here to tell you how you can a strong core without crunches!

 Hello Core Stabilizations Exercises!

 Core stabilization exercises will help keep your lower back happy by increasing the structural and functional efficiency of your core.
-Almost every exercise has a variation or modification you can implement to fit your personal fitness level as well as ways to increase intensity and neuromuscular control… and honestly who doesn’t love that?!
-So, forget those crunches and add these fun and challenging core exercises to your workout instead
+Almost every exercise has a variation or modification you can implement to fit your personal fitness level as well as ways to increase the intensity and neuromuscular control… and honestly who doesn’t love that?!
+So, forget those crunches and add these fun and challenging core exercises to your workout instead for a stable and strong core!

 Start with 3 sets of 12-15 reps for each exercise.
 If you are more advanced, go with 4 sets of 20 reps for each exercise!
 (If the exercise alternates sides of the body perform 12-15 sets each side!)